wsbctechnicalblog/wsbctechnicalblog.github.io/content/stop-the-email-hell.md

 - Integrate Microsoft Teams with Microsoft PowerApps, Azure DevOps, and other 3rd party products, to create an efficient collaboration ecosystem that empower us to move forward **together**.

 Hope you enjoyed this quick chat.
 Good luck optimizing your [meetings](/stop-the-meeting-hell.html) and **collaboration** - focus on what is important!

+Please share your thoughts on email, Microsoft Teams, and other collaboration solutions.